deepset-ai/haystack/docs/_src/api/api/document_store.md

 **Arguments**:

-                deployment, Postgres is recommended.
+- `sql_url`: SQL connection URL for database.
+It defaults to local file based SQLite DB.
+For large scale deployment, Postgres is recommended.
+- `vector_dim`: the embedding vector size.
+- `faiss_index_factory_str`: Create a new FAISS index of the specified type.
                                 The type is determined from the given string following the conventions of the original FAISS index factory.
                                 Recommended options: